ArbitraryRW/recursion_layground/README.md

 # Recursion Playground

 Basic examples of using recursion.
-This was a refresher exercise to prepare for learning Haskell, one of many functional programming languages that heavily leverage Recursion.
+This was a refresher exercise to prepare for learning Haskell, one of the many functional programming languages that heavily leverage Recursion.